nmogire/Security-in-software-design-and-dev/README.md

 - Use the established threat model benchmarks together with the static analysis, dynamic analysis and fuzz testing to conduct a final review on the code and document the outcomes.</br>
 - Also run the program as an end user and user test the different features of the program</br>
 - Grade the program security with a documentation of reasons.
-Potential security outcomes may include but are not limited to the following examples from the MSDLC FSR Process: Passed FSR, Passed FSR with exceptions, or FSR with escalation. </br>
+Potential security outcomes may include but are not limited to the following examples from the MSDLC FSR Process[https://docs.microsoft.com/en-us/previous-versions/windows/desktop/cc307420(v=msdn.10)?redirectedfrom=MSDN#EB]: Passed FSR, Passed FSR with exceptions, or FSR with escalation. </br>
 </p>
 </details>